-The study aims to investigate options to engineer the use of locally available pavement materials to improve pavement quality, resilience and sustainability, as well as reduce the overall whole-of-life cost of road construction and maintenance.
-The report explores the extent to which locally available pavement materials can be used to construct resilient low volume roads.
-It also sets out factors to ensure success, which include ongoing training and support, coupled with use of appropriately-scaled and resourced pavement investigation, design, material supply and processing; sound road construction practices; and knowledge of local materials and their applicability and limitations.
+The study investigated options to engineer the use of locally available pavement materials to improve pavement quality, resilience, and sustainability, as well as reduce the overall whole-of-life cost of road construction and maintenance.
+The report looks at the extent to which locally available pavement materials can be used to construct resilient low-volume roads.
+It also sets out factors to ensure success, which include ongoing training and support, coupled with the use of appropriately scaled and resourced pavement investigation, design, material supply, and processing; sound road construction practices; and knowledge of local materials and their applicability and limitations.

-The study focuses on effective use of local materials and resources for improvement of low volume roads (both unsealed and sealed).
-However, it is stressed that while the use of more robust, cost effective and stable materials is important, proper asset maintenance is also needed to minimize whole-of-life costs and ensure sustainability.
+The study focuses on the effective use of local materials and resources for the improvement of low-volume roads (both unsealed and sealed).
+However, it is stressed that while the use of more robust, cost-effective, and stable materials is important, proper asset maintenance is also needed to minimize whole-of-life costs and ensure sustainability.